spencerdixon2/azure-network-protocols/README.md

 Go to the home page of Microsoft Azure and select "Virtual Machines."
-Select "Create" at the top left corner and then select "Azure Virtual MAchine."
+Select "Create" at the top left corner and then select "Azure Virtual Machine."
 Fill in the required fields and select "Review + Create."
 Then select "Create" on the next page.